The-Elfinator/C-Cpp-prog/README.md

 ## CppExamples
 A directory with an examples of code on __C++ programming language__

-## Lab_number of laboratory work_name of laboratory work_
+## Laboratory works 1-4
-A directory with a code of labs:
+Lab<_number of laboratory work_><_name of laboratory work_> - a directory with a code of labs:
-  # lab1 - Gauss method for linear equations system on C
+  * lab1 - Gauss method for linear equations system on C
-  # lab2 - Converter from PNG to PNM format of image on C
+  * lab2 - Converter from PNG to PNM format of image on C
-  # lab3 - Quicksort with templates on C++
+  * lab3 - Quicksort with templates on C++
-  # lab4 - BigInteger class on C++
+  * lab4 - BigInteger class on C++